MyEtherWallet/knowledge-base/source/_posts/private-keys-and-passwords/private-key-not-working.md

 ---

 # __Private Key Not Working__
-###### ⏰ 3 min read
+###### {% read_time title "Private Key Not Working" %} min read
 ***

 Be sure there is not a space at the beginning or end of your private key.
 We validate based on the number of characters.
 A private key has 64 characters, count to make sure you have all 64.
 If you saved another version (i.e. the UTC / Keystore file) it may also be worth trying that file as well.
-For more information about how to use a Keystore file, learn how to [access your wallet]().
+For more information about how to use a Keystore file, learn how to [access your wallet][accessMEW].

 Please be sure that you are **carefully and accurately** typing your private key.
 A single wrong character will open a different wallet than is yours.